rumenmitov/phantomuserland-snapper/README.md

 * 0 to build phantom kernel, 1 to build only kernel tests.
 Default: 0

 `PHANTOM_BUILD_LINUX`:
 * 0 to build phantom kernel for base-hw, 1 to build for base-linux.
 Default: 0

+`PHANTOM_BUILD_LEGACY_SNAP`:
+* 0 to build phantom kernel with Snapper 2.0, 1 to build with legacy snapshot mechanism (**does not work on base-linux!**).
+Default: 0

 ---